Swapnil-ingle/XLS_file_processor/README.md

 1. This was tested on Gradle v2.0

-2. Here resides the shell script and batch script for the program.
+2. The shell script and batch script for the program are in $XLS_REPO/build/install/XLS_file_processor/bin.

 ## Processing